sndnyang/mebm/readme.txt

 ### Training

-To train an MA-EBM model on CIFAR10 as in the paper, please refer to scripts/maebm_cifar10.sh
+To train an M-EBM model on CIFAR10 as in the paper, please refer to scripts/maebm_cifar10.sh

 python train_maebm.py --dataset cifar10 \
      --lr .1 --optimizer sgd \